-The Raynier Free Stage in Elks Park offers an alternative to those who want to participate in the Jazz Celebration without stretching their pocketbook.
-Last year there were 16 free performances on the Raynier Free Stage as well as Sunday’s Elks Park Panel Discussion and Free Jazz Project Fiesta.
-The panel discussion invites Jazz artists and media to tackle issues that are current in the jazz music world and answer questions from the audience.
-Last year’s discussion was hosted by Yvonne Ervin from Western Jazz Presenters and the panel consisted of Guest of Honor Paquito D’Rivera, Badi Assad and John Clayton.
+The Free Stage at Wilkinson Public Library offers an alternative to those who want to participate in the Telluride Jazz Festival without stretching their pocketbook.
+Live performances and an exclusive panel discussion take place here throughout the weekend.
+The panel discussion invites Jazz artists and media to tackle issues that are current in the Jazz music world, as well as answering questions from the audience.

 Regional and National Student Performances

 High School and College Bands and Ensembles are invited to participate in the Jazz Celebration.
 This program offers students travel subsidies, food, lodging and general and backstage admission to the Town Park so they may have the opportunity to interact with jazz legends and experience the production side of the event.
-In 2012, over 100 students traveled to Telluride with the UNC Jazz Studies program, The Caleb Chapman Institute and the Telluride Student All-Stars.
+In 2013 dozens of students traveled to Telluride including the Telluride Student All-Star Jazz Ensemble and the Voodoo Orchestra.
+In 2014 the Telluride Jazz Festival will host the Telluride All-Stars 20th Reunion Group, Caleb Chapman’s Crescent Super Band, Young Razzcals Jazz Project, and of course the Telluride Student All-Star Jazz Ensemble.